 Because in practice the next accessor results in a function call, there is some overhead involved.
 The next code does the same and performs a tiny bit faster (but not that much because it is still a function call but one that knows what to look up).

 '''

 local next = node.next(current)

 if next then

+-- do something

+end

 '''